-Impairment: Under Alternative 3 no special status resources specific to the park's purpose would be discernibly affected, and there would be no change to the natural and cultural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan, therefore Alternative 3 would not impair the park's special-status wildlife or plant populations.
+Impairment: Under Alternative 3 the impacts to special status species would not rise to the level of impairment.
+There would be no change to the natural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan.
+Therefore, there would be no impairment of special-status wildlife or plant populations from the actions in Alternative 3.

-- Cowardin, Lewis M., et al., 1979.
+Cowardin, Lewis M., et al., 1979.
 Classification of Wetlands and Deepwater Habitats of the United States.
-U.S. Fish and Wildlife Service. - Patterson, L. and D.J.
+U.S. Fish and Wildlife Service.

+Patterson, L. and D.J.
 Cooper, 2005.
 Hydrologic Characterization of a Mountain Fen Complex, Drakesbad Meadow, Lassen Volcanic National Park, Cascade Range, California, Graduate Thesis.